“Folk music for the twisted soul”

 The Strange Valentines

-Folk/Rock duo The Strange Valentines are singing, picking and strumming out of Regina, Saskatchewan.
+Folk/Rock duo The Strange Valentines are singing, picking and strumming out of Nova Scotia, Canada.
 David Farrell, accomplished guitarist previously part of the Australian rock circuit, joins forces with Janet Mills on mandolin and Irish bouzouki from Nova Scotia blending sweet harmonies in unique story songs.

 Stage Plot and other downloadable files